lazy29t/lazy29t.github.io/_posts/2019-08-09-getting-started.md

 ...

 ```
+With that information we are going to visit the website [http://precious.htb/], after that we can look at see the next main panel, tell us put a *url*
+for convert to pdf file
 Follow the instructions in the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of `Ruby`, `RubyGems`, `Jekyll`, and `Bundler`.
 In addition, [Git](https://git-scm.com/) is also required to be installed.

 ## Installation